afreeorange/iptables/README.md

 To add custom rules, do not edit the ones you check out from the repo.
 Your custom rules/definitions file should be named

- > **mn**-firewall-_foobar_
+ > **mn**-firewall-**foobar**

 where `m` and `n` are numbers, and "foobar" is anything you want.

-For example, if you needed to add a new input rule specific to that server, create a file called `55-firewall-input-custom` and then run
+For example, if you needed to add a new input rule specific to that server, create a file called `55-firewall-input-custom` and then run `firewall`

-> ./firewall

-This system allows you to keep your custom rules and continue to get the latest versions of the firewall script(s) from the repository.
+This system allows you to keep your custom rules and continue to get the latest versions of the firewall from this repository.

 ## License